Summit Elevation (m): 2665

 As Friday July 3rd approached, it looked like once again the weather gods were smiling on those of us with an extra long weekend planned.
 (As long as we didn’t have outdoor plans for Saturday again that is.)
 Wietse and I have long planned an ascent of Gibraltar Mountain via Mist Ridge as per Andrew and Jose and this plan finally bubbled to the top of our list and became the first pair of objectives for July 2020.
 After 3 hours of brisk hiking and gaining over 1000 meters of height we found ourselves on the north summit of Mist Ridge with excellent views to Gibraltar Mountain.
 Actually we’d been looking over at Gibraltar for almost 2 hours already – it’s hard not to notice it from the ridge!

 The couple who were at the summit of Mist Ridge when we arrived were a bit surprised when we told them that “our approach was done” and told them we were traversing over and up Gibraltar Mountain.
 At their pace I’m sure they could have added it too, but they were much smarter than us, choosing to slow down and enjoy the rest of their day with an easy hike back to the parking lot.
 The descent to the col was fairly easy, steep hiking at most.
 We avoided a few small cliffs on the way and endured some brief bushwhacking before taking a nice break in warm sunshine at the col. I was surprised how big, snowy and distant Mount Burns was looking from here.
-That’s another peak that’s been on my list for many years now.
+That’s another peak that’s been on my list for many years now (I finally made a solo ascent of Burns on June 27, 2021).
 Eventually we finished our lunch and slowly started ascending the low shrub and scree slopes up towards the west ridge of Gibraltar.

 The lower west slopes of Gibraltar from the col were a mix of low shrubs, wildflowers and scree.
 It worked fairly good for a quick ascent and soon we were grinding our way up to the west ridge.
 Once at the ridge things got fun again.
 The ridge started out as stacked boulders and rocks but soon became fun slab with great views down into the Sheep River far below.
 The scrambling stayed fairly easy to the false summit which was clearly lower than the more distant and tougher looking higher one to the east.